theholy7/learning-big-data/data-warehouse-course/course_notes.md

             * e.g. Product name is less significant than category
             * Changes might also break SQL queries like `case when` statements
         1. Type 2: Add new row
-        1. Type 3: Add new row and keep old row
+        1. Type 3: Additional Attributes

 ### Type 2: Add new row